 1.7.1 – keep as it provided by RCC for WTSA without changing any wording.

-1.7.7 The report of a study group's first meeting in the study period shall include a list of all the rapporteurs appointed.
+1.7.7 The report of a study group's first meeting in the study period shall include a list of all the working party chairmen and rapporteurs appointed.
 This list shall be updated, as required, in subsequent reports.

 2.1.1 Study group chairmen shall be responsible for the establishment of an appropriate structure for the distribution of work and the selection of an appropriate team of working party chairmen and shall take into account the advice provided by the members of the study group as well as the proven competence, both technical and managerial, of the candidates.
+It is mandatory for study group and working party management team to attend a training session provided by TSB without overlapping with another meetings.

 2.1.6 As the promotion of study group activities is an essential element in any ITU-T marketing plan, each study group chairman, supported by other study group leaders and subject matter experts, is encouraged to establish, maintain and participate in a promotion plan, coordinated with TSB, whose emphasis is the dissemination of study group information to the telecommunication community.
 Such study group information dissemination should cover, but is not limited to, new work initiatives and significant accomplishments regarding technologies and technical solutions. (to keep current text)

 2.3.1 The chairmen of study groups and working parties (including joint working parties) are encouraged to make most effective use of the limited resources available by delegating responsibility to rapporteurs for the detailed study of individual Questions or small groups of related Questions, parts of Questions, terminology, or amendment of existing Recommendations.
 Responsibility for review and approval of the results resides with the study group or working party. (to keep current text)

-2.3.3.12 Rapporteurs should prepare a meeting report for each rapporteur group meeting held and submit it as a TD to the next study group or working party meeting.
+2.3.3.12 Rapporteurs should prepare a meeting report for each rapporteur group meeting held and submit it as a TD to the next study group or working party meeting (see also clause 2.3.3.6 f).
 See clause 3.3 for submission and processing of TDs, and in particular clause 3.3.3.

 This report should include the date, venue and chairman, an attendance list with affiliations, the agenda of the meeting, a summary of technical inputs, a summary of results and the liaison statements sent to other organizations.